NullArray/IntRec-Pack/README.md

 The **`help`** option displays further usage information and general details about the tool. **`List and Install`** will list all the tools available for download/installation and lets you select the ones you would like.
 Upon doing so the tool plus it's dependencies will be installed in the current working directory.
 Unless the **`Specify Install Location`** option has been used to provide a path to a custom location. **`Install All`** will download and install all the tools available with this script and **`Online Resources`** will open the web applications previously mentioned.

+## Update

+The script has been updated to version 1.0.1.

+**Changelog**

+Each installation operation now has its own function in order to make the script modular.
+This will also allow for the easy addition of operations that would install other/more tools in the future.

+Additional checks have been added to the script in order to look for the presence of utilities such as `wget`, `git` and `pip`.
+This is important because some distros such as Debian and Devuan do not come with these utilities installed by default.
+Should the script find any of these utilities are missing it will attempt to automatically resolve the issue.
+Making the script effective and compatible with most Debian based distros.

+From now on IntRec-Pack will check to see if it has been started with super user privilege.
+Since there are a lot of `sudo` commands in the script this will prevent the user from running into trouble halfway through the execution.

+Special thanks to (Chandrapal)[https://github.com/Chan9390] for his contributions to this latest version of the tool.

 ### Note

 Since the **`Online Resources`** feature employs functionality derived from Python, Selenium and the Mozilla Geckodriver, I have added some logic to the script that will automatically install the proper version of each component needed in order for the script to function as it should.